Scriptor25/MCC/README.md

 # MCC - The Minecraft Command Compiler

-For any documentation, please refer to [the wiki](https://github.com/Scriptor25/MCC/wiki).
+For the documentation, please refer to [the wiki](https://github.com/Scriptor25/MCC/wiki).